ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 ballerina test <balfile>
 ```

-Execute tests within the specified package with the following command.
+Execute tests within the specified module with the following command.

 ```
-ballerina test <packagename>
+ballerina test <modulename>
 ```

 Execute tests in the entire project, using the `test` command without any parameters.